HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ### Source Control, Git and GitHub

 **Source Control**, also known as version control, is the management of changes to documents, computer programs, large web sites, and other collections of information.
-Source control can occur on a small scale such as using track changes when editing a word document or the environment can be more complex like a website with multiple pages and sub-pages.
+Source control can occur on a small scale such as using track changes when editing a word document, or on a large scale, like a website with multiple pages and sub-pages.
 The more complex the information environment, the more likely you will need some sort of tool to get a handle on your information.
-There are many tools, both proprietary and open source, that are available for source control, one example is Git.
+There are many tools, both proprietary and open source, that are available for source control.
+One example is Git.

 **Git**, [http://git-scm.com/](http://git-scm.com/), is a free and open source distributed version control system designed to handle everything from small projects to very large ones.
-Git is completely command line based, which isn't everyone's cup of tea, but that's where GitHub can save the day.
+Git is completely command line based (as opposed to point and click-based).
+Command line-based programs are not everyone's cup of tea, but that's where GitHub can save the day.

 **GitHub**, [http://github.com](http://github.com), is a web-based Git repository hosting service with all of the revision control and source code management of Git plus some added features.
 GitHub provides a web-based graphical interface and desktop client as well as mobile integration.
 Use of the command line is optional.
 GitHub is widely used as tool for projects in multiple disciplines, including the humanities.
 For some examples visit the Heard Library's repositories on GitHub: [https://github.com/HeardLibrary](https://github.com/HeardLibrary)

 ## Why Would I Want to Use GitHub?